Loboc: Loboc Church

 The Loboc Church is one of the most beautiful in the entire province.
 The first stone church was built in 1602.
 It was destroyed by fire in 1638 and its replacement built beside the site of the older one.
 This is the church presently standing, a fine example of the Jesuit colonial architecture of the 18th century.

 After the expulsion of the Jesuits in 1768, the Augustinian Recollects took over and renovated the unfinished structure.
 They were responsible for the free-standing bell tower, the arcade façade, the mortuary chapel, the heavy stone buttresses and the unique three-storey convent built into the fabric of the Jesuit-built 17th century church.

-Two saintly figures lived and were buried at the Loboc church: Fr.
-Alonso Humanes, SJ whose grave became the object of pilgrimages after his death in 1633, and the native boy, Miguel Ayatumo, a student of the Seminario Colegio, who died in the honor of sanctity at the age of 16 in 1609.
-Contemporary Jesuit records speak proudly of a second "Aloysius Gonzaga" who is from Bohol.
+Two individuals associated with sanctity lived and were buried at the Loboc church.
+One was Fr.
+Alonso Humanes, SJ, whose grave became a site of pilgrimage following his death in 1633.
+The other was Miguel Ayatumo, a native youth and student of the Seminario Colegio, who died at the age of 16 in 1609 and was regarded as having lived a life of holiness.
+Contemporary Jesuit accounts described Ayatumo as a second "Aloysius Gonzaga" from Bohol, reflecting the esteem in which he was held.

 The Loboc Church contains a lot of interesting treasures.
 Among these are the decorative stone carvings and friezes on the exterior walls; a relief of St. Ignatius Loyola in polychrome stucco hidden behind the main altar, seven ancient retablos from both the Jesuit and Recollect periods; ceiling murals executed in the 1920s by Cebuano artists Ray Francia and Canuto Avila, one depicting the miracle of Our Lady of Guadalupe, the town's secondary patron, during the great flood of 1876; carved wooden cornices and decorative corbels shaped as gargoyles or mythical animals.

 Much of the early history of Bohol was made around the town and church of Loboc.
 It would not be an understatement to say that to know Loboc is to understand the entire drama of Bohol history.
 At present, Loboc church is deteriorating, ignored by tourists and visitors and continually threatened by the annual flood that has already robbed it of its ancient records and other priceless relics.
 The church was severely damaged by the 2013 Bohol earthquake, and the tropical storm Seniang at the end of 2014 washed away most of the remains waiting for repair.
+The church then underwent a restoration spearheaded by the National Museum of the Philippines, eventually reopening in May of 2021.